 While Americanos and lattes are two popular espresso-based drinks, they are entirely different.
-If you don’t know about the differences in each beverage or haven’t had the chance to try one of them, you can continue reading to learn more about what makes each unique.
+If you don’t know about the differences in each of these coffee drinks or haven’t had the chance to try one of them, you can continue reading to learn more about what makes each unique.
 Without further ado, let’s have a look at the differences when you compare Americano vs Latte!

 Every coffee enthusiast has experienced the feeling of standing in the front of a busy line at a coffee shop, not knowing what the various menu items mean.
 While all you want is to get a caffeinated beverage to help you wake up, the thought of asking aloud what each drink can give you feelings of anxiety.